odhinn/cuo-markers/README.md

 ## Info

-- You can also you MapFixxer for converting your old personal markers.
+- You can also use MapFixxer for converting your old personal markers.
 - [MarkerFixer](https://github.com/odhinn/cuo-marker-fixer)

 ## 	Associated Links